ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 ORDER BY (date, path)
 ```

-Now we can import data using `FROM INFILE` clause:
+Now we can import data using a `FROM INFILE` clause:

 ```sql